 CFISD’s severe weather procedures are developed to proactively protect our students and staff members.
 During an inclement weather event, we work closely with local and state agencies—as well as monitor weather alerts and broadcasts—to make the best decision for our students and staff members.

-Automated calls will be placed to student home phone numbers beginning at 6 a.m. using the district’s emergency notification system (SchoolMessenger) if conditions warrant the closing of schools.
+Automated calls will be placed to student home phone numbers no later than 6 a.m. using the district’s emergency notification system (SchoolMessenger) if conditions warrant the closing of schools.
 Local television* and radio stations** will also be notified by 6 a.m.

 Information will also be posted on the district’s website (www.cfisd.net), social media (Facebook and Twitter) and CFTV Comcast Cable Channel 16.
 Parents can also find out if schools are closed via push notifications from the district’s mobile app.